NixOS/nix.dev/source/tutorials/nixos/provisioning-remote-machines.md

 nix-build -E "((import <nixpkgs> {}).nixos [ ./configuration.nix ]).installTest"
 ```

-This commands runs the complete installation in a virtual machine by building a derivation in the `installTest` attribute provided by the `disko` module.
+This command runs the complete installation in a virtual machine by building a derivation in the `installTest` attribute provided by the `disko` module.

 ## Deploy the system